pyodide/pyodide/docs/usage/index.md

 2
 ```

-### Older versions of Node.js
+### Node.js versions <0.17

 - `Node.js` versions 14.x and 16.x: to use certain features of Pyodide you
   need to manually install `node-fetch`, e.g. by doing `npm install node-fetch`.

 - `Node.js v14.x`: you need to pass the option `--experimental-wasm-bigint`
-  when starting node.
+  when starting Node.
 Note that this flag is not documented by `node --help`
   and moreover, if you pass `--experimental-wasm-bigint` to node >14 it is an
   error: